1031 Exchange Rules

 If you own an investment property, you may want to understand the set of IRS rules for 1031 exchanges.
-This is because you may need to pay a significant capital gains tax when you make more off selling an investment property than you paid for it.
+You may need to pay a significant capital gains tax if you make more off selling an investment property than you paid for it, so it's important to understand 1031 exchange rules in order to make the best decisions for your investment property.

 1031 Exchange Rules